Medical expert of the article

 - protein deficiency (kvashiOrkor, marasmus).

-- Taking medications that interfere with the absorption and / or utilization of vitamin B 12 (PASC, neomycin, colchicine, ethanol, metformin, cimetidine, oral contraceptives (?), Nitrous oxide.
+- Taking medications that impair the absorption and/or utilization of vitamin B 12 (PAS, neomycin, colchicine, ethanol, metformin, cimetidine, oral contraceptives (?), nitrous oxide.

 Symptoms of the disease appear gradually.
-Initially, there is a worsening of appetite, aversion to meat, dyspeptic phenomena are possible.
-The most pronounced anemic syndrome - pallor, light icteric skin with a lemon-yellow hue, subclicity sclera, weakness, malaise, fatigue, dizziness, tachycardia, shortness of breath even with a little physical exertion.
-Characteristic changes in the gastrointestinal tract - glossitis (the appearance of bright red areas of inflammation, sensitive to food intake, especially acidic), accompanied by pain and burning, it is possible the appearance of aft in the tongue.
-As the inflammatory phenomena subsided, the papillae of the tongue become atrophied, the tongue becomes shiny and smooth - the "lacquered tongue".
-From the side of the nervous system, changes are minimal, children do not have funicular myelosis.
-Paresthesia is most often noted - a sensation of crawling, numbness of the limbs, and others.
-Possible moderate hepatosplenomegaly.
-Sometimes, with increased hemolysis, subfebrile is noted.
-Possible functional changes in the gastrointestinal tract, heart.
-Often, patients notice a sharp decrease in gastric secretion.
-Due to prolonged hypoxia, the development of functional myocardial insufficiency is possible (there is a disruption of the supply of the heart muscle, its fatty infiltration).
+Initially, loss of appetite, aversion to meat are noted, dyspeptic phenomena are possible.
+The most pronounced anemic syndrome is pallor, slight icterus of the skin with a lemon-yellow tint, subicterus of the sclera, weakness, malaise, fatigue, dizziness, tachycardia, shortness of breath even with little physical exertion.
+Changes in the gastrointestinal tract are characteristic - glossitis (the appearance of bright red areas of inflammation on the tongue, sensitive to food intake, especially sour), accompanied by pain and burning, and the appearance of aphthae on the tongue is possible.
+As the inflammatory phenomena subside, the papillae of the tongue atrophy, the tongue becomes shiny and smooth - "varnished tongue".
+Changes in the nervous system are minimal, funicular myelosis is not observed in children.
+Paresthesia is most often noted - a sensation of crawling ants, numbness of the limbs, etc. Moderate hepatosplenomegaly is possible.
+Sometimes, with increased hemolysis, subfebrile temperature is observed.
+Functional changes in the gastrointestinal tract and heart are possible.
+Patients often experience a sharp decrease in gastric secretion.
+Due to prolonged hypoxia, functional myocardial insufficiency may develop (there is a disruption in the nutrition of the heart muscle, its fatty infiltration).